Notes to broadcasters

 Your daughter is in pain.
 I tried to comfort her.
 She’s been with me for seven weeks since you chased her away.
 I’ve shared my spoons, plates, bath towels with her.
 But do I look ill?
 You won’t get AIDS by hugging your daughter.
 I hug her all the time.
 She needs reassurance that she’s worthy.
 She said I shouldn’t tell you this, but I will.
 Suicide was her attempt to end your agony.
 She wanted to die, be buried and forgotten, rather than live and cause you shame.
 It is never too late to patch things up.
 Wake up before it is too late.
 I’m through talking to you.

 What do you think will happen?
-Did MaMhlong get through to MaRedebe to change her misconceptions about HIV and AIDS?
+Did MaMhlong get through to MaRedebe’s misconceptions?
 What will become of Gugu and her mother’s relationship if she survives?
 Many people have a difficult time admitting that AIDS exists, and that their own family members have the disease.
 It’s time for us to accept the reality of HIV/AIDS and support our loved ones who are affected.

-- Contributed by Ntombi Sis N Radebe, Programming Manager, Maputaland Community Radio.
-Originally published as Developing Countries Farm Radio Network Package 62, number 4, January 2002.
+Contributed by Ntombi Sis N Radebe, Programming Manager, Maputaland Community Radio.